simecek/GoogleCloud/docker_VM.md

 This document describes how to create an instrance at Google Cloud and run a docker container on it.
 Make sure that ports you want to use are not blocked by the firewall rules.

-First log into the instance (I am using Ubuntu 15.04) and run
+First log into the instance (I am using Ubuntu 14.04 LTS) and run

 ```
 sudo apt-get update